opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/distribution-modified.rst

 :Requirement Level: conditional: required if the distribution has changed since its first
                    publication.
 :Cardinality: 0..1
 :Description: Date of the last change to the distribution.
-If this distribution was changed several times,
+If this distribution has been changed several times,
              this corresponds to the date of the latest change.